uclh-criu/patient-clinical-timeline-extraction/README.md

 You can choose between four different methods for relation extraction between clinical entities and dates, which are used to construct the timelines.

 These are:
-1. **Naive heuristic model** which finds the nearest date within a maximum distance for each clinical entity
+1. **Naive model** which finds the nearest date within a maximum distance of characters for each clinical entity
 2. **Finetuned BERT model** for binary relation classification between dates and clinical entities with span pooling to focus on entity representations
 3. **LLM** approach with prompting for binary relation classification between dates and clinical entities
 4. **[RelCAT](https://arxiv.org/abs/2501.16077)**, a module of the [MedCAT](https://arxiv.org/abs/2010.01165) framework, specifically designed for relation extraction between entities in clinical text